Deploy Oracle Blockchain Platform Enterprise Edition on minikube

 Complete the Istio Install

 Oracle Blockchain Platform Enterprise Edition supports version 1.20.2 and later.
-You must have completed the steps in Install Istio before completing the following.
+You must complete the steps in Install Istio before running the following commands.

 # Install